J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

 </div><br />

 <div style="float: center;">
 So I guess I already had my simple no fuss "uniform" look on lock.
 The people I mention above illustrate that wearing the same thing doesn’t affect creativity or individuality—and can even amplify these things.
 In my own case, my simple duds got a tweak for Texas Winters, about 20 years ago when "***JDub & THE JACKET***" became part of my "uniform".
 It's this brownish scrimmage zip-up jacket with blue-stitching, which kind of became my main duds in the winter.
 Maybe different glasses, shoes, but during those months it's always jeans and *THE JACKET*.
-If I have be somewhere to give a presentation or talk, or just need to show-up somewhere quickly and it's cool out...*THE JACKET* is probably going to show up.
+If I have be somewhere to give a presentation or talk, or if I just need to show-up somewhere quickly and it's cool out...*THE JACKET* is probably coming along.
 </div>

 <br />